cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/tips_and_tricks/tmux.rst.txt

    ### either
    $ tmux attach
    ### or
-   $ tmux attach -t my-project
+   $ tmux attach -t project

 Alternatively, you can use the keyboard shortcut ``CTRL+b s`` to switch to the correct session after you've attached tmux.